 Claim – a claim is the claim that the applicant or supplier gives to their outputs.
 The different types of Grown in Britain claim are detailed in Annex 1.

 Control System – controls the processes by which a Grown in Britain applicant or certificate holder ensures that they meet the Grown in Britain standard.

+Controlling organisation – an organisation that manages a project that manages the inputs to ensure that the overall project meets the claims of the project certification.
+The organisation may not purchase any of the items used in the project but will control the purchases and checks to ensure that the overall project meets the requirements of the GiB standard.

 Educational – any use of the logo used to promote the products, services, the Grown in Britain brand or organisations that are not specifically attached to products themselves.